bheisler/criterion.rs/book/src/user_guide/custom_measurements.md

 measurement that read CPU performance counters might want to display throughput in terms of "cycles per byte".

-`scale_and_unit` is a bit more complex.
+`scale_for_graph` is a bit more complex.
 This is primarily used for plotting.
-This returns two values; an `f64` scale and a `&str` unit.
-The measured values will be multiplied by the scale and the unit will be inserted into the axis labels when generating plots.
-So, for our wall-clock times where the measured values are in nanoseconds, if we wanted to display plots in milliseconds we would return `(10.0f64.powi(-6), "ms")`, because multiplying a value in nanoseconds by 10^-6 gives a value in milliseconds.
+This accepts a "typical" value chosen by Criterion.rs, and a mutable slice of values to scale.
+This function should choose an appropriate unit based on the typical value, and convert all values in the slice to that unit.
+It should also return a string representing the chosen unit.
+So, for our wall-clock times where the measured values are in nanoseconds, if we wanted to display plots in milliseconds we would multiply all of the input values by `10.0f64.powi(-6)` and return `"ms"`, because multiplying a value in nanoseconds by 10^-6 gives a value in milliseconds.

-`scale_for_machines` is another complex one.
-It accepts a mutable slice of values rather than a single value.
-It applies some appropriate scaling to the values and returns a unit string.
-This is used when saving values in a machine-readable form, so for this case formatters should generally return a fixed unit rather than adjusting the unit to improve clarity.
+`scale_for_machines` is similar to `scale_for_graph`, except that it's used for generating machine-readable outputs.
+It does not accept a typical value, because this function should always return values in the same unit.

 Our half-second measurement formatter thus looks like this: